BioAmelie/ISnorm_lili/README.md

 library(parallel)
 mat<-as.matrix(read.csv(file="GSM1599494_ES_d0_main.csv",sep=",",header=F,row.names=1))
 ```
 The example dataset is a UMI-based matrix.
-But generally ISnorm accepts
+But generally the inputs can be